Why study Public Health?

 Submit the completed form to the college which offers the program into which you want to transition.

-Transitioning from UC Blue Ash College to the UC baccalaureate program in Health Promotion and Education: UC Blue Ash College students must apply to the College of Education, Criminal Justice, and Human Services and also to the Health Promotion and Education program within the college.
-A 2.25 grade point average is required for admission into the program, and a 2.50 grade point average is required to graduate from the program in the CECH.
+Transitioning from UC Blue Ash College to the UC baccalaureate program in Public Health: UC Blue Ash College students must apply to the College of Medicine and also to the Public Health program within the college.
+A 2.25 grade point average is required for admission into the program, and a 2.50 grade point average is required to graduate from the program in the CoM.

 International students wishing to apply to UCBA can find information at UC Admissions - International Students.

 UC Blue Ash College admits students each term, so students can begin fall, spring, and summer semesters.
 Please consult the UC Blue Ash Admissions page for specific application deadlines for each term.

 Students should check with the College of Medicine (CoM) for application deadlines to the bachelor's program.